boinor/boinor/CONTRIBUTING.md

 ### Pull request workflow

-Every time you want to contribute some code or documentation to poliastro, you will need to follow these steps:
+Every time you want to contribute some code or documentation to boinor, you will need to follow these steps:

 1. Make sure that your `main` branch is up to date: `git switch main`